About

 Working Paper

-Beyond Wage and Employment: Do Minimum Wage Mandates Affect Management Practices?
+Wage and Non-Wage Interplay in Management: Do Minimum Wages Affect Management Practices?

 (MS thesis, MIT Sloan)

 Abstract (click to expand): Extensive research has examined the impact of minimum wages on employment.
-Yet less explored is whether and how these mandatory wage increases affect the broader spectrum of management practices and job quality.
+Yet less explored is whether and how these mandatory wage increases affect the broader spectrum of non-wage management practices and job quality.
+This empirical question serves as a strategic case to examine theories of firm management practice setting behavior, specifically in terms of the interplay between setting wage and non-wage components.
 Compensating differentials theory posits that low-wage employers will diminish non-wage amenities to counteract the added labor costs.
 Conversely, the high-road strategy literature anticipates firms to enhance crucial aspects of job quality to optimize worker productivity.
-To assess these contrasting hypotheses, I used matched U.S. employee-employer job reviews and ratings to measure management quality in both general terms and across three specific dimensions: schedule quality, investment in employees (training, career opportunity, and relational investment), and employee input (autonomy and voice).
-I conducted difference-in-differences analyses based on multiple state-mandated minimum wage hikes spanning 2015-2021.
+To assess these contrasting hypotheses, I used U.S. employee-employer job reviews and ratings to measure management quality in both general terms and across three specific dimensions: schedule quality, investment in employees (training, career opportunity, and relational investment), and employee input (autonomy and voice).
+I conducted difference-in-differences analyses based on multiple state-mandated minimum wage hikes from 2015-2021.
 The analyses show that as firms comply with mandates to raise wages, they, on average, neither compromise job quality in non-wage aspects nor undergo a thorough management system upgrade in the high-road direction.
 These findings align with organizational inertia theories and provide evidence of the barriers to high-road diffusion.
 Specifically, economic and policy pressure can be insufficient to cause strategic adoption of high-road employment systems.
 This study carries significant policy implications as the first comprehensive evaluation of minimum wage mandates on low-wage job quality.
 On one hand, it alleviates concerns regarding a negative spillover effect of mandatory wage increases on overall job quality.
-On the other hand, it highlights the limitations of minimum wage mandates in fostering systematic enhancements in working conditions beyond mere wage adjustments.
+On the other hand, it highlights the limitations of minimum wage mandates in fostering systematic enhancements in working conditions beyond wages.

 (with Lingfei Wu and James Evans)

 Abstract (click to expand): Substantial scholarship has estimated the susceptibility of jobs to automation, but little has examined how job contents evolve in the information age as new technologies substitute for tasks, shifting required skills rather than eliminating entire jobs.
-Here we explore patterns and consequences of changes in occupational skill and characterize occupations and workers subject to the greatest re-skilling pressure.
-Recent work found that changing skill requirements are greatest for STEM occupations.
-Nevertheless, analyzing 167 million online job posts covering 727 occupations over the last decade, we find that re-skilling pressure is greatest for low-skilled occupations when accounting for distance between skills.
-We further investigate the differences in skill change across employer and market size, as well as social demographic groups, and find that these differences tend to widen the economic divide.
-Jobs from large employers and markets experienced less change relative to small employers and markets, and non-white workers in low-skilled jobs are most demographically vulnerable.
-We conclude by showcasing our model’s potential to precisely chart job evolution towards machine-interface integration using skill embedding spaces.
+Here we explore patterns of occupational skill change and characterize occupations and workers subject to the greatest reskilling requirements.
+Recent work found that changing skill requirements are greatest for STEM occupations in the 2010s.
+Nevertheless, analyzing 167 million online job posts covering 727 occupations, we find that skill change is greatest for low-skilled occupations when accounting for distance between skills.
+We further investigate the differences in skill change across employer and market size, as well as social demographic groups.
+We find that jobs from small employers and markets experienced larger skill upgrades to catch up with the skill demands of their large employers and markets.
+Female and minority workers are disproportionately employed in low-skilled jobs and face the most significant skill adjustments.
+While these varied skill changes could create uneven reskilling pressures across workers, they may also lead to a narrowing of gaps in job quality and prospects.
+We conclude by showcasing our model's potential to chart job evolution directions using skill embedding spaces.

 Replication Files